Fasciolopsis: Life cycle

 Adults produce over 25,000 eggs every day; these take up to seven weeks to mature and hatch at 27–32 °C. Immature, unembryonated eggs are discharged into the intestine and stool.
 In two weeks, eggs become embryonated in water, and after about seven weeks, tiny parasitic organisms called miracidia hatch from the eggs, which then go on to invade a suitable snail intermediate host.
 Several species in the genera Segmentina and Hippeutis serve as intermediate hosts.
 In the snail the parasite undergoes several developmental stages (sporocysts, rediae, and cercariae).
 The cercariae are released from the snail and encyst as metacercariae on aquatic plants such as water chestnut, water caltrop, lotus, bamboo, and other edible plants.
 The mammalian final host becomes infected by ingesting metacercariae on the aquatic plants.
-After ingestion, the metacercariae excyst in the duodenum in about three months and attach to the intestinal wall.
+After ingestion, the metacercariae encyst in the duodenum in about three months and attach to the intestinal wall.
 There they develop into adults (20 to 75 mm by 8 to 20 mm) in approximately three months, remaining attached to the intestinal wall of the mammalian hosts (humans and pigs).
 The adults have a life span of about one year.

+Pathogenesis

+Humans become infected by ingesting metacercariae present on contaminated aquatic plants, like water chestnuts and watercress, or by consuming water contaminated with the parasite.
+Once ingested, the metacercariae encyst in the duodenum and attach to the jejunum and ileum of the intestinal wall.
+The flukes then use their oral sucker to stick to the intestinal mucosa- in which can cause mechanical damage and irritation to the lining of the intestine.
+This attachment can lead to ulcerations, inflammation, and local tissue damage.
+The pathogenesis results in various symptoms including, but not limited to: